An analytic viewpoint on the Hasse principle: Appendix: other examples

 \section{Appendix: other examples}

-\begin{rem} In the case of quadratic forms in Section \ref{quad}, we used a theorem of Springer (\cite[VI, Proposition 1.9]{lam}) to reduce to a case where we can apply the results of Section~\ref{section1}, and thus obtained Theorem \ref{4.5}--a Hasse principle for quadrics.
-Essentially, Springer's theorem allows us to reduce to quadrics which satisfy some strong smoothness assumptions over models of the curve.
-The latter are precisely the assumptions we encounter in Section~\ref{section1}.

-By the same principle, the results of Section \ref{section1} should apply to any variety for which we can show a Springer-type theorem. \end{rem}
+In Section \ref{quad}, we used a theorem of Springer (\cite[VI, Prop.
+1.9]{lam}) on quadratic forms to reduce to a case where the results of Section~\ref{section1} are applicable, and thus obtained Theorem~\ref{4.5}--a Hasse principle for quadrics.
+Springer's theorem allows us to reduce to quadrics which satisfy some strong smoothness assumptions over models of the curve.
+By the same principle, the results of Section \ref{section1} should apply to any variety for which we can show a Springer-type theorem.